gorj00/Java-Spring--Boot--Projects/README.md

 # Java Spring (Boot) Projects

+### Currently working on:
+- Microservices project with Kafka and Elasticsearch

-## #1 Java Spring Framework, Hibernate, and Java Spring Boot
+### #1 Java Spring Framework, Hibernate, and Java Spring Boot
 **[[ JAVA PROJECT CODE ](https://github.com/gorj00/JAVA_SPRING_FRAMEWORK_project)]**

 This project consists of 10 small demo apps to demonstrate the main features of Java Spring with the focus on building **REST APIs**